KPourgourides/UAVTrafficPy/paper/paper.md

 On the other hand, the rapid deployment of coordinated and camera-equipped UAVs above traffic networks allows researchers to overcome these limitations, as they have the ability to acquire large volumes of data for all individual vehicles in a potentially large area, with high spatio-temporal resolution.
 This can transform the landscape of data science in transportation, provided that new and appropriate tools are developed.

 [UAVTrafficPy](https://github.com/KPourgourides/UAVTrafficPy) is an initial attempt to bridge the gap between UAV-based data collection and meaningful traffic analysis.
 It provides users with tools for extracting and visualizing vehicle trajectories in various forms, calculating position-derivative quantities such as speeds and accelerations, and computing the cumulative distance travelled by vehicles as a function of time, which leads to insightful space-time diagrams.
-Additionally, it provides tools for identifying network characteristics such as the number and spatial distribution of lanes, calculating quantities that are useful for the calibration of car-following models such as relative dynamic gaps and speed differences.
+Additionally, it provides tools for identifying network characteristics such as the number and spatial distribution of lanes, and calculating important variables for the calibration of car-following models such as relative dynamic gaps and speed differences.
 Finally, it enables the extraction of useful information regarding signalized intersections, such as the duration of traffic light phases, and the length and dissipation time of queues.

 # Software Functionality